int32at/Sponge/README.md

 Sponge creates a Site with multiple lists in your Central Administration **http://myadmin/Sponge**:

-- ConfigApplications: The name's of your applications you want to configure.
+- **ConfigApplications**: The name's of your applications you want to configure.
 This gives you a nice grouping of the config entries later on!
-- ConfigItems: This is where the actual config goes to.
+- **ConfigItems**: This is where the actual config goes to.
 Add your Key/Value pairs to your application and you are ready to go!

 ####Configuration Framework